Skip to main content

 • replayability

 Overall, the game's replayability is mixed; while some players appreciate the diverse characters and sound mechanics that encourage multiple playthroughs, others find it lacking in fun and motivation to return.
-The learning curve is accessible, yet some users still see little reason to revisit the game after initial play.
+The balance between simplicity and complexity offers potential for replayability, but not all users feel compelled to revisit the game.

 • “The mechanics are sound, and all of the characters are different enough from each other to make the game replayable.”